-Robert Berkeley, CEO of EKCS will be looking at outsourcing in more detail on 5th October 2021 at The Festival of Creative Operations.
+Robert Berkeley, CEO of EKCS has spoken about outsourcing in more detail on 5th October 2021 at The Festival of Creative Operations.
 His session FOMO – Fear of missing out.
-Your competitors are outsourcing, why aren’t you? will take a look at modern production outsourcing and how keeping creative in-house, combined with a reduction in costs, can enable brands to thrive and grow faster.
-If you would like to attend, grab your ticket now.
+Your competitors are outsourcing, why aren’t you? took a look at modern production outsourcing and how keeping creative in-house, combined with a reduction in costs, can enable brands to thrive and grow faster.
+Check out the recording below.

 To find out more about outsourcing, download our free guide.
 It looks at the benefits of outsourcing, what to consider in a production partner and tips on how to get started with outsourcing.